 Cherry blossoms in Hirosaki Park, said to be one of the three best nighttime cherry blossom viewing spots in Japan.

 The Hirosaki Sakura Festival will be held from Friday, April 18 to Monday, May 5, 2025.
-The Hirosaki Sakura Festival has been held more than 100 times at Hirosaki Park (Hirosaki Castle Ruins) in Hirosaki City, Aomori Prefecture, and is regarded as the best cherry blossom festival in Japan, with approximately 2 million people, both domestic and international, enjoying viewing the blossoms every year.
+The Hirosaki Sakura Festival has been held more than 100 times at Hirosaki Park (Hirosaki Castle Ruins) in Hirosaki City, Aomori Prefecture, and is regarded as the best cherry blossom festival in Japan, with approximately 2 million people, both domestic and international, enjoying cherry blossom viewing every year.
 2,600 cherry trees of 52 species will be in full bloom.

 Characteristics of Cherry Blossoms in Hirosaki Park